 I created this DIY Valentine decor flower holder using a wooden crate, flowered paper napkins, and lots of glue!

 Today I have partnered with five of my favorite bloggers for a “three-item” blog challenge.
 The premise of the challenge is that we have to create something using at least three pre-determined items.
+The three items were paper, ribbon, and glue.
 I created this DIY Valentine decor flower holder using a wooden crate, flowered paper napkins, and lots of glue!
-So can you guess what the three items for this DIY are?

-Actually, that’s not an easy answer.
-Let me just say that we changed the three items about ten times.
-Initially, the three “items” were either too far fetched or too specific.
 We finally settled on paper, ribbon, and glue.
-(We had Washi tape as one of the ingredients up until the last minute.
+(I had Washi tape as one of the ingredients up until the last minute.
 Some of the bloggers used it and they should be given a prize!
 I can honestly say I am thrilled I did not have to include it in my project!)

 Be sure to scroll to the bottom of this post to see photos and links to all of my fellow blogger’s posts!